 If you have not enabled the Allow storing incomplete executions option in the scenario settings, the execution of the scenario terminates with the error and a rollback is performed.

-If your scenario contains the Create a tweet action from the Twitter package, the Twitter's 140-character limit for a tweet must not be exceeded.
+If your scenario contains the Twitter action Create a tweet, the Twitter's 140-character limit for a tweet must not be exceeded.
 If you try to tweet more than 140 characters, the execution of the scenario will be terminated with DataError.

 If Integromat tries to insert the same bundle twice into a service that does not allow duplicate data, a duplicate data error is generated.
 If this error occurs, Integromat proceeds in the same way as for the DataError.

-A scenario containing the Create a tweet action from the Twitter package may terminate with this error if Integromat tries to insert the same tweet twice.
+A scenario containing the Twitter action Create a tweet may terminate with this error if Integromat tries to insert the same tweet twice.

 An Invalid Access Token Error occurs when Integromat can not access your account registered with a third-party service.
 This mostly happens when you revoke access rights of Integromat in the administration of a given service but related scenarios keep running according to schedule.